skip to content Underweight Healthy Weight Overweight Obese 40 18.5 27 30 14 Your BMI 0

 (Generic Inderal®)

-A medication that might be right for you is Propranolol.
-It can help treat migraine headaches or tackle performance anxiety.
+A medication that might be right for you is propranolol.
+It can help treat migraine headaches (60 mg, 80 mg ER doses) or tackle performance anxiety (10 mg, 20 mg doses).
 Consult with our U.S. licensed medical professionals about the best treatment for you and we will send the prescription right to your door.

 Important safety information

-See more price options for this medication and related treatments by clicking Start Visit.
+See more price options for this medication and related treatments by clicking Start Consult.

 Sorry, we’re closed for today.
 Our U.S. licensed medical providers are available daily 7 a.m. to 9 p.m.
 CST via live video visit.
 We look forward to serving you soon.
 Email us anytime at [email protected].